OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     ResendPeriod=5

 The instance ``[rtps_discovery/TheRTPSConfig]`` is now the location where properties that vary the default DDSI-RTPS settings get specified.
-In our example the ``ResendPeriod=5`` entry sets the number of seconds between periodic announcements of available data readers / data writers and to detect the presence of other data readers / data writers on the network.
+In our example the :prop:`ResendPeriod=5 <[rtps_discovery]ResendPeriod>` entry sets the number of seconds between periodic announcements of available data readers / data writers and to detect the presence of other data readers / data writers on the network.
 This would override the default of 30 seconds.

 If your OpenDDS deployment uses multiple domains, the following configuration approach combines the use of the ``[domain]`` section title with ``[rtps_discovery]`` to allow a user to specify particular settings by domain.